-Everyone has known, at least since the modernists started making fun of the Victorians, that the sentimentalism of nineteenth-century Anglo-American culture cloaked, in its rhetoric of Christian or liberal concern, a cruel aesthetic delectation both in the other’s suffering in the self’s own nobly teary response—hence the sadism in sentimentalism.
+Everyone has known, at least since the modernists started making fun of the Victorians, that the sentimentalism of nineteenth-century Anglo-American culture cloaked, in its rhetoric of Christian or liberal concern, a cruel aesthetic delectation both in the other’s suffering and in the self’s own nobly teary response—hence the sadism in sentimentalism.
 Less well-known, precisely because of the modernists’ received and somewhat misleading image of the nineteenth century as the epoch of realism, is that era’s experimentation with narrative form, both in prose and poetry.
 I doubt that Irving or Poe or Melville, or the Tennyson of Maud or the Eliot of The Spanish Gypsy, would find anything amiss with what Saunders has done in Lincoln in the Bardo.
 Didn’t Hawthorne fight for the right of every American romancier not to write “novels,” in the sense of socially and psychologically realistic chronicles?
 And even the very presence in Saunders’s fiction of “the bardo”—the Buddhist conception of “an intermediate, transitional, or liminal state between death and rebirth”—is in keeping with the incipient multiculturalism (or, if you insist, Orientalism) of Goethe, Schopenhauer, Emerson, and Thoreau.